This isn't about making money, it is about planting trees!

 What are the CO2 benefits of planting trees?

 Trees are the greatest natural store of carbon, as long as the tree grows it'll keep soaking up more and more carbon.
-On average one tree will remove 1 tonne of CO2 from the atmosphere in 40 years.
+One tree will remove up to 1 tonne of CO2 from the atmosphere in 40 years.
 One tonne may not sound like a lot, but it is actually over 500 cubic meters of CO2.

 © Oblong (UK) Ltd